|Approved by||VCAG, 8 June 2015|

 (a) Accountability – the University is accountable to the New Zealand Public to deliver University priorities and objectives in a manner that is socially, economically and environmentally sustainable.

-(d) Value for Money – the University will look to use its resources effectively, economically, and without waste with due regard for the total cost and benefits of the outcomes to be achieved.
-To that end, the University may not necessarily select based on the lowest price, but rather on the best possible outcome for the Total Cost of Ownership.
+(e) Value for Money – the University will look to use its resources effectively, economically, and without waste with due regard for the total cost and benefits of the outcomes to be achieved.
+To that end, the University may not necessarily select based on the lowest price, but rather on the best possible outcome for the Total Cost of Ownership or Public Value.

 Related Policies, Procedures and Forms